Top 10 Songs of 1982 That Made the 80s Finally Sound Like the 80s

 Why this was the #1 song of 1982

-It also helped define the era’s “new pop personality”: more direct, more image-driven, and more willing to push boundaries while still sounding clean on the radio.
+It also helped define the era’s new pop personality: more direct, more image-driven, and more willing to push boundaries while still sounding clean on the radio.
+It belongs in the same cultural weather system as early-80s fitness, fashion, and fad culture, where everything was getting brighter, tighter, and more commercial.

 Gen X Rewind

 This is the song that made adults laugh a little too loudly and kids pretend they didn’t notice.
-You didn’t understand the lyrics—you just knew the chorus was everywhere.
+You didn’t understand the lyrics.
+You just knew the chorus was everywhere.

-One of the biggest pop hits of the 1980s, full stop.
+Legacy One of the biggest pop hits of the 1980s, full stop.
 If 1982 had a flagship single, this is the one.

 1982 Rewind Verdict

-FAQ: Top Songs of 1982 (Billboard Hot 100)
+FAQ: Top Songs of 1982

 What was the #1 song of 1982 on the Billboard Hot 100 year-end chart?